theDIG95/theDIG95.github.io/_posts/2018-08-21-numba-cuda.md

 reduced_arr = reduce_gpu(flattened_arr)
 ```

-We do not pass elements as arguments to the function call rather the input array.
+We do not pass elements as arguments to the function call rather the input array `flattened_arr`.

 ## Vectorized UFuncs on GPU

-The `vectorize` decorator can me targeted for the GPU by passing `target="cuda"` to the decorator.
+The `vectorize` decorator can be targeted for the GPU by passing `target="cuda"` to the decorator.

 ```python
 @vectorize(